nymphofthevales/Tile-Editor/README.md

 <p>Originally created to aid the development of my <a href="https://github.com/nymphofthevales/Keeper-of-the-Labyrinth">Keeper of the Labyrinth</a> project, since that project includes a save file viewer in the form of a branching map.</p>

-<p>Intended to become a stand-alone application with an Electron build, capable of importing and exporting .JSON files to represent the tile structure created, as well as user-defined tilesets to work with in the GUI.</p>
+<p>Capable of save/load with a readable JSON format.
+Easily add user-defined tilesets as folders of images with a specifications file.
+Expand workspace indefinitely, and crop down to useful area at any time.
+Add saved maps to the current workspace to combine maps.</p>

-<p>Currently in development.</p>
+<p>Currently in development.
+Final build coming soon.</p>